 - Want to collaborate?
 Let's chat.

 Next, I plan to create some mini-courses, incorporate more audio, and talk about handstands and MBA programs.
 Along the way, I'll try to keep reflecting your interests.

 I'm trying to process the last 100+ days and figure out my lane.

 - Crises reveal fragile systems and institutions

 - Racism and discrimination cannot be tolerated

-- We need better models for healthcare, education, public safety, work, voting, technology, and economic policy (among many other things)
+- We need better models for healthcare, education, work, voting, technology, and economic policy (among many other things)

 It is time to engage with reality.